neurobagel/documentation/docs/federate.md

 Note that these cases are not mutually exclusive.
 Any local neurobagel nodes you deploy will only be visible to users inside of your local network (internal federation).

+## When not to use local query federation
+Query federation is not necessary, if you:

+- **only want to query public neurobagel nodes**:
-Existing public nodes in the neurobagel network are accessible to everyone via our public query tool (e.g. on [query.neurobagel.org](https://query.neurobagel.org/)) and you can choose to also make them available to your local deployment through read-only federation.
+  Existing public nodes in the neurobagel network are accessible to everyone via our public query tool (e.g. on [query.neurobagel.org](https://query.neurobagel.org/)) and you can choose to also make them available to your local deployment through one-way federation.
+- **you only want to search a single neurobagel node**:
+  If you only have one local node that you want to query, it is easier to directly query the node-API of this node.
+  In that case, all you have to do is follow the [deployment instructions for a neurobagel node](infrastructure.md) and you are good to go.

 ## Setting up for local federation
 Federated graph queries in neurobagel are provided by the federation API (`f-API`) service.